Optimal Mechanisms for Demand Response: An Indifference Set Approach: Case Study: Pre-cooling in Phoenix, Arizona

 \section{Case Study: Pre-cooling in Phoenix, Arizona}

-In this section, we examine a sample grid of households equipped with Home Energy Management Systems (HEMS) on a summer day.
-To simplify the analysis, we suppose that household electricity usage is solely for cooling.
+In this section, we examine a sample grid of households equipped with Home Energy Management Systems (HEMS) on a summer day from Phoenix, Arizona, a particularly relevant testbed due to its extreme heat and abundant solar generation.
+To simplify the analysis, we only considered household electricity usage for cooling.
 In this setting, homeowners input a desired range of indoor temperatures into their energy management systems, and then HEMS calculates a power trajectory based on the outside temperature, the house's thermal properties, user's preferences, and the electricity price.

 For the outside temperature, we use the average hourly temperature data\footnote{\url{https://www.visualcrossing.com/weather/weather-data-services}} of Phoenix, Arizona in July 2023.
-We suppose that summer days in Phoenix are relatively consistent, using data from \( n = 31 \) days to get the sample mean \( \hat{\mu}_d^{\mathsf{temp}} \) and the sample covariance matrix \( \hat{\Sigma}_d^{\mathsf{temp}} \) for \( d = 24 \) hours.
-In the next step, we follow the indoor temperature dynamics given as \eqref{eq: linear-heat} in Example \ref{ex: heat-dynamics}.
-In our model, we assume that the outside temperature is the same for all households, and that each house has a fixed preference to maintain its inside temperature within the interval [20, 25] degrees, with an initial temperature of \(T^{\mathsf{in}}_0 = 24\) degrees.
-Following the temperature dynamics \eqref{eq: linear-heat}, we suppose heterogeneity across users for thermal parameters \( \alpha_i \) and \( \beta_i \), and we let
+We suppose that summer days in Phoenix are relatively consistent, using data from \( n = 31 \) days to get the sample mean \( \hat{\mu}_d^{\mathsf{temp}} \) and the sample covariance matrix \( \hat{\Sigma}_d^{\mathsf{temp}} \) for \( d = 24 \) hours. {In the next step, we follow the indoor temperature dynamics as given in Example \ref{ex: heat-dynamics}, i.e., \smash{$T^{\mathsf{in}}_{it} = T^{\mathsf{in}}_{i(t-1)} + \alpha_i (T^{\mathsf{out}}_{it} - T^{\mathsf{in}}_{i(t-1)}) + \beta_i q_{it}$}, where $\alpha_i \in \mathbb{R}$ characterizes the $i$-th house's thermal insulation, and $\beta_i < 0$ quantifies its cooling system's effectiveness.} In our model, we assume that the outside temperature is the same for all households, and that each house has a fixed preference to maintain its inside temperature within the interval [20, 25] degrees, with an initial temperature of \(T^{\mathsf{in}}_0 = 24\) degrees.
+Following the temperature dynamics \eqref{eq: linear-heat}, we suppose heterogeneity across users for thermal parameters \( \alpha_i \) and \( \beta_i \), and let\footnote{These choices for $\alpha_i$ and $\beta_i$ are made to obtain proportionally meaningful energy levels for the consumption of HVAC systems over one hour.
+We also intentionally choose small $\alpha_i$ values (indicating good insulation properties) to better accommodate pre-cooling.}